Innmind/TimeContinuum/docs/preface/terminology.md

 1. This means some points in time don't exist in certain countries or exist twice.
 2. Usually they increase/decrease their offset by 1 or 2 hours.

-Because asking the offset for a timezone will yeild different results depending on when you ask for it, it's part of the world that changes.
+Because asking the offset for a timezone will yield different results depending on when you ask for it, it's part of the world that changes.
 This means that timezones are handled at the [clock](#clock) level.

 ## Period